brandur/sorg/content/passages-drafts/001-portland.md

 friends Sam and Blake.
-The first thing that you notice about the town is how nice everyone was; I was reading a brochure on how to use the local rail system to get from the airport to downtown, when a MAX employee approached me and proceeded to explain everything there was to know about it, and help me buy a ticket.
+The first thing that you notice about the town is how nice everyone was; I was reading a brochure on how to use the local rail system to get from the airport to downtown, when a MAX employee approached me, proceeded to explain everything there was to know about it, and helped me buy a ticket.
 (For comparison in San Francisco, you could stand next to a BART or Muni ticketing machine all week and you'd be lucky to have a transit employee notice, let alone help.)
 Everywhere you go, store